notify-rs/notify/CONTRIBUTING.md

 1. (This should be 90% of cases.) **A simple reminder not to do the relevant thing.** Anyone can do this!
-The proper response here is to **apologise**, edit your comment to remove the offending thing if needed, and not do it again.
+The proper response here is to **apologise**, edit the comment to remove the offending thing if applicable, and not do it again.
 That's it :)

 2. If the editing part above is not done and a maintainer thinks there is